-The Japanese Chin is an energetic breed in the toy family known for his intelligence and loyalty.
+The Japanese Chin is an energetic breed in the toy family known for its intelligence and loyalty.

 Regular grooming is required for this pup, and training is difficult due to the Chin's independent nature.

 These good house dogs can adapt to just about any living space, although they cannot handle extreme temperatures in terms of climate.

 The Japanese Chin would not be the best option for kids unless the Chin and the children grew up together.

 25. Norwegian Elkhound

 This is another breed with a double coat, so regular brushing must keep the coat sleek and clean.

 As mentioned, this is a very protective breed and makes an excellent watchdog.